10 Best Holdings in QQQ Stock

 Interested in Trading Risk-Free?

 Build your trading muscle with no added pressure of the market.
 Explore TradingSim For Free »

 When investors are choosing between stocks vs. ETF’s, QQQ(NASDAQ:QQQ) can be an excellent ETF(exchange-traded fund) choice for new investors.
 In this TradingSim article, I’ll explain why QQQ stock can be a great addition to investors’ portfolios.
-This article will also explain which QQQ holdings are the best for investors who want to start early investing.
+This article will also explain what top 10 holdings in QQQ are the best for investors who want to start early investing.

 What is QQQ stock?

 The Invesco QQQ is a popular ETF that tracks the NASDAQ 100, which is full of tech growth stocks.
 If investors want to own many tech stocks at once, they can choose QQQ stock that holds many tech stocks.
 The QQQ stock has $120 billion in assets.